iamholger/professor-interactive/README.md

 Example parametrisation files can be found in the repository.

-Launch Binder, run the notebook until the upload button appears, select professor >=2.2.0 parametriasation file, load rest of notebook.
+Launch Binder, run the Prof-I notebook until the upload button appears, select professor >=2.2.0 parametriasation file, load rest of notebook.
 The sliders can be used to play with the parameters,the dropdown list allows to switch to another histogram of interest.